The Daugavet property is equivalent to the polynomial Daugavet property: The main results

-This would then clearly be good enough to produce the net we are looking for by choosing as direct set the product of $(0,1)$ by the set of all finite families of continuous symmetric multilinear forms on $X$.
+Taking as a direct set the product of $(0,1)$, ordered by reverse inequality, and the set of all finite families of continuous symmetric multilinear forms on $X$, ordered by inclusion, the preceding estimates produce a net $(y_{\alpha})$ such that $y_{\alpha}$ converges to $y$ in the weak polynomial topology and $\|x + y_{\alpha}\| \rightarrow 2$. \end{proof}